-Every year, the Recording Academy gathers nominations for the GRAMMY® Awards.
-Associate and voting members can nominate artists online or by mail, as can major and independent record labels who have registered with the Awards department.
+Every year, the Recording Academy gathers nominations for the Grammy Awards.
+Associate and voting members can nominate artists online or by mail, as can major and independent record labels that have registered with the Awards department.
 To be eligible, recordings must have been released in general commercial distribution in the United States between October 1 of the previous year and September 30 of the current year.

 Once the Recording Academy receives the nominations, expert reviewers organize them.
-No judging takes place during this step -- its purpose is only to sort each nomination into one of 31 musical fields, such as rap, country, jazz and rock.
-Although people most often associate the GRAMMYs with music, the awards also recognize comedy, spoken word recordings and music videos.
-As the industry evolves, the Awards & Nominations Committee can also add fields or change the existing ones.
-The Academy Trustees must approve the changes.
+No judging takes place during this step — its purpose is only to sort each nomination into one of 30 musical fields, such as rap, country, jazz and rock.
+Although people most often associate the Grammys with music, the awards also recognize comedy, spoken word recordings and music videos.
+As the industry evolves, the Awards and Nominations Committee can also add fields or remove existing ones (no more awards for best polka album for instance).
+The Academy Trustees must approve the changes [source: Grammy].

-- In a maximum of nine of the 31 fields, all within their areas of expertise
+- In a maximum of 15 categories, all within their areas of expertise

-Members return their ballots to the independent accounting firm Deloitte, which tallies the votes.
+Members return their ballots to the independent accounting firm Deloitte, which tallies the votes [source: Grammy].

 The Recording Academy then distributes a second round of ballots to each voting member.
-This time, the member may vote for the four general categories and in a maximum of eight of the 31 fields.
-Deloitte tallies the votes and places the results in envelopes which remain sealed until the ceremony.
+This time, finalists from a special nominating committee that looks at technical and other specialized awards are included.
+The member may vote for the four general categories and a maximum of 15 categories in his or her genre of expertise.
+Deloitte tallies the votes and places the results in envelopes that remain sealed until the ceremony.

-Most people associate the GRAMMY Awards with the televised awards show and its live performances.
-But the Awards cover far more categories than you see on TV.
-In 2005, the Recording Academy awarded GRAMMYs in 107 categories within the 31 fields.
-In addition to the most well-known awards like Song of the Year, the Recording Academy recognizes a wide range of musical accomplishments, down to album notes and package design.
-The Recording Academy presents most of these awards separately on the afternoon of the televised ceremony.
+Most people associate the Grammy Awards with the televised awards show and its live performances.
+But the awards cover far more categories than you see on TV.
+In 2017, the Recording Academy awarded Grammys in 84 categories within the 30 fields (pop, classical, R&B, etc.) [source: Grammy].
+In addition to the best-known awards like Song of the Year, the Recording Academy recognizes a wide range of musical accomplishments, down to album notes and package design.
+The Recording Academy presents most of these awards separately on the afternoon before the televised ceremony.

-Regardless of whether they receive their award on live TV or earlier in the day, each winner gets a small statue of a gramophone.
-The GRAMMYs get their nickname from these statues.
+Regardless of whether they receive their award on live TV or earlier in the day, all winners get a small statue of a gramophone.
+The Grammys gets its nickname from these statues.